edgarjin88/Streamers/README.md

 ## Demo website: [https://lemonstreaming.com/ ](https://lemonstreaming.com/)

 Full stack streaming website.
 Broadcasters can send streaming video to multiple viewers via WebRTC protocol.
-Backend server initially designed as a media server so that broadcaster can send stable streaming without consuming too much data, but in vinal version, I changed it to P2P connection.
-The previous verion code still there but not in use.
+Backend server initially designed as a media server so that broadcaster can send stable streaming without consuming too much data, but in the final version, I changed it to P2P connection becuase the back-end was not stable to handle multiple streaming data.
+The previous verion code is still there, but not in use.

 ## Main libraries and frameworks used for Front-End